hummingbot/hummingbot-site/docs/exchanges/index.md

 * Keeping the connector updated for changes to the exchange API and Hummingbot connector standard for that exchange type
 * Keeping the connector's documentation page updated

 Hummingbot Foundation is the maintainer for the Gold and Silver exchange connectors, while community members may maintain other connectors.
-For instance, our sister company [CoinAlpha](https://coinalpha.com) maintains a number of Bronze connectors in the codebase.
+For instance, [CoinAlpha](https://coinalpha.com) maintains a number of Bronze connectors in the codebase.
 Individual developers and exchanges may register with us to be assigned the maintainer role for other Bronze connectors.

 ## Connector Tiers